R

 • Declare all income, including foreign income (at the exchange rate on the date received)

-• Deduct business expenses: Equipment, software, internet (proportional), home office (if applicable), travel to content-related events
+• Deduct business expenses: equipment, software, internet (proportional), home office, travel to content events

-• VAT registration required if turnover exceeds R1 million in 12 months
+• VAT registration required if turnover exceeds R2.3 million in 12 months (raised from R1m on 1 April 2026)

-If you're earning in USD from YouTube, the payments are deposited via AdSense into your SA bank account.
-Your bank may ask for an AdSense earnings statement as proof of the income source.
+If you're earning in USD from YouTube, the payments arrive via AdSense into your SA bank account.
+Your bank might ask for an earnings statement as proof — just have it ready.

-It's one of the few income paths with genuinely uncapped earning potential and near-zero startup costs.
-But it demands patience, consistency, and a willingness to put your work (and yourself) out there publicly.
+Content creation in SA is one of the few income paths with genuinely uncapped earning potential and near-zero startup costs.
+But — and this is the honest part — it demands patience, consistency, and a willingness to put yourself out there publicly.

-The creators who earn a living in South Africa are not the ones with the most followers — they're the ones who understand their audience, diversify their income streams, and treat content as a business, not a hobby.
+The creators who earn a living here aren't the ones with the most followers.
+They're the ones who understand their audience, diversify their income streams, and treat content as a business, not a hobby.